Prostanthera cineolifera: Description

 Prostanthera cineolifera is an erect, strongly aromatic shrub that typically grows to a height of 1–4 m with hairy, glandular stems.
 The leaves are narrow egg-shaped, light green, 12–50 mm long and 4–12 mm wide on a petiole 2–7 mm long.
 The flowers are arranged in clusters at the ends of the branchlets with bracteoles 1–2 mm long that fall off as the flowers develop.
 The sepals are 3–4 mm long and form a tube 2–2.5 mm long with two lobes, the upper lobe 1–2 mm long.
 The petals are pale mauve to dark purple-mauve, 8–12 mm long, and fused to form a tube that is darker on the inside.
 Flowering occurs from September to October.

 Taxonomy

 Prostanthera cineolifera was first formally described in 1912 by Richard Thomas Baker and Henry George Smith in Journal and Proceedings of the Royal Society of New South Wales.

 Distribution and habitat

 Singleton mint bush has been observed in scattered localities in New South Wales including at Apsley Falls near Walcha, and at scattered places in the Hunter Valley.
 It grows in forest and woodland on exposed ridges.
+A recent (2024) paper has revised these limits.